Frequently Asked Questions

 A. My writing and writing voice are very informed by my life and upbringing in Ireland.
 Certainly, the fact that I grew up there--in a very articulate, talkative and bilingual family--influences how I use language.
 To this day, I sometimes get stuck for the English word for something, simply because the Irish (Gaelic) word is a more accurate, textured or venomous way of describing something or somebody.
 And believe me, there are times when venom is good!

-If I own any of the hyphenated writer-labels, I think it would have to “immigrant writer.”
+If I own any of the hyphenated writer-labels, I think it would have to be “immigrant writer.”
 There's a simple reason for this: Moving across the sea to a new country has defined who I’ve become as a person and as a writer.
-Daily life in an adopted country influences how I see both the U.S and the home country--and, indeed, the very notion of “country.”
+Daily life in an adopted country influences how I see both the U.S and the home country--and, indeed, the very notion of “nation” or “country.”

 Q. Did you always want to write?